 There have been no material changes to the procedures by which stockholders may recommend nominees to our Board of Directors.
 The Board of Directors will consider candidates for director positions that are recommended by any of our stockholders.
 Any such recommendation for a director nomination should be provided to our Secretary.
 The recommended candidate should be submitted to us in writing and addressed to Sonoma Pharmaceuticals, Inc., Attention: Secretary, 645 Molly Lane, Suite 150, Woodstock, Georgia, 30189.
-The recommendation should include the following information: name of candidate; address, phone and fax number of candidate; a statement signed by the candidate certifying that the candidate wishes to be considered for nomination to our Board of Directors and stating why the candidate believes that he or she would be a valuable addition to our Board of Directors; a summary of the candidate and shall determine whether or not to proceed with the candidate in accordance with our procedures.
+The recommendation should include the following information: name of candidate; address, phone and fax number of candidate; a statement signed by the candidate certifying that the candidate wishes to be considered for nomination to our Board of Directors and stating why the candidate believes that he or she would be a valuable addition to our Board of Directors; a summary of the candidate's work experience for the prior five years and the number of shares of our stock beneficially owned by the candidate.
+The Board will evaluate the recommended candidate and shall determine whether or not to proceed with the candidate in accordance with our procedures.
 We reserve the right to change our procedures at any time to comply with the requirements of applicable laws.